Elisha Cuthbert: Early work

-When she was nine, Cuthbert began modeling children's clothing whilst appearing as a foot model.
-She made her first televised appearance as an extra in Are You Afraid of the Dark?, a horror-themed series for children; she later became a regular on the show.
+When she was nine, Cuthbert began modeling children's clothing while appearing as a foot model.
+In early 1996, at the age of 13, she made her first televised appearance as an extra on Are You Afraid of the Dark? and later became a regular on the show three years later.
 Cuthbert co-hosted Popular Mechanics for Kids with Jay Baruchel, filmed in Montreal.
 Her reporting captured the attention of Hillary Clinton, who invited her to the White House.

 Cuthbert landed a role in a feature film in the family drama Dancing on the Moon (1997).
 She appeared in other Canadian family films and in an airplane thriller, Airspeed.
 In 2000, Cuthbert co-starred in Believe, a Canadian film with Ricky Mabe.
 The following year she starred in the Canadian television movie, Lucky Girl, and was awarded a Gemini Award for her performance.

 2000s

-Soon after moving to Hollywood, she was cast as Kim Bauer, daughter of federal agent Jack Bauer, in the television series 24.
+Six months after moving to Hollywood, she was cast as Kim Bauer, daughter of federal agent Jack Bauer, in the television series 24.
 She appeared in the show's first three seasons, but not in its fourth; she guest-starred in two episodes in the fifth season.
 She also reprised her role as Kim Bauer in 24: The Game and again guest-starred in five episodes of the seventh season and in two episodes of the eighth season.

 She began her Hollywood film career with small roles in Old School, which grossed $87 million.
 Cuthbert next appeared in Love Actually, which earned $246.4 million worldwide.

 Her first break in a major film role was in 2004, The Girl Next Door.
 She played an ex–porn star, Danielle, opposite Emile Hirsch.
 She had reservations about taking the part, but director Luke Greenfield persuaded her to accept the role.
 Cuthbert did research for the film speaking to adult actresses from Wicked Pictures and Vivid Entertainment.
-The film was compared to Risky Business although Cuthbert said her character was not directly based on Rebecca De Mornay's.
+The film was compared to Risky Business, although Cuthbert said her character was not directly based on Rebecca De Mornay's.
 Critics were divided; some praised the film for boldness, while others, notably Roger Ebert, called it gimmicky and exploitative.
 Ebert wrote that he saw Cuthbert's character as "quite the most unpleasant character I have seen in some time."
 The View London said: "Cuthbert is surprisingly good, too – aside from being drop dead gorgeous, she also proves herself a capable comic actress in the Cameron Diaz mould".
 Cuthbert won two nominations for the MTV Movie Awards for Best Kiss and Best Breakthrough Performance.